©2011, O'Reilly Media, Inc.

 Rob Thomas is Vice President of Business Development in IBM’s Information Management Software Division.
 He is based in Somers, NY, and brings extensive experience in management, business development, and consulting in the high technology and financial services industries.
 He has worked extensively with global businesses and his background includes experience in business and operational strategy, high technology development and engineering, manufacturing operations, and product design and development consulting.

 In his current role, Mr. Thomas leads business development for Information Management software, which includes IBM’s enterprise data management and information integration products.
 He is responsible for mergers & acquisitions, channel strategy and sales, and major ISV and SI partnerships.
-Recently, Mr. Thomas led IBM’s acquisition of Netezza, the leader in data warehousing...
+Recently, Mr. Thomas led IBM’s acquisition of Netezza, the leader in data warehousing and analytical appliances....
 Read More.

 Allen Weinberg is a director in the New York office, and a co-leader of the Operations & Technology Practice.